-James Krueger, who ranks in the top 1% of seller’s agents in Houston, once sold a house that went through three potential buyers.
+James Krueger, who ranks in the top 1% of listing agents in Houston, once sold a house that went through three potential buyers.
 The first two backed out after the appraisal came in below contract.
-The third ended up purchasing the home, but met in the middle with the seller on the asking price and the appraised value.
+The third ended up purchasing the home, but they met in the middle with the seller between the asking price and the appraised value.

-In a competitive situation with multiple buyers and bids, Zucker said his buyers have said they’re willing to cover the first $10,000 or 1% to 2% of an appraisal shortfall.
+In a competitive situation with multiple buyers and bids, Zucker says his buyers have said they’re willing to cover the first $10,000, or 1% to 2% of an appraisal shortfall.

 In those cases, the buyers are already thinking of repainting and so on to make the house their own, so “the extra 1% or 2% usually does not make a difference,” he says.
 “Part of the conversation is also, ‘This is not a 3-year plan.
 You’re buying this house, and I want you to be there for 10 or more years.’”

 7. Consider an appraisal reevaluation or an independent appraisal

 Negotiations aside, if the appraisal price seems much lower than the contract price, your agent (or the listing agent) can ask the appraiser to reevaluate their report.
 Sometimes appraisers can make mistakes in the basic data (such as the number of bedrooms or baths), or they need context for the comps, such as if a recent sale for a lower-than-typical price was between family members — or if a more-recent sale is available that changes the perspective.

 You also can pay for an independent appraisal.
 All states require appraisers to be state-certified or licensed, but as in any profession, some appraisers are more qualified than others.